 Previously it was mentioned that pole 3 has a deviation of temperature at 1.1m height for every measurement because of that standard deviations for pole 3 and pole 6 which are situated on the sides of person 2 are plotted in Figure 6.13 and Figure 6.16 to indicate if there are any problems.
 Plotted values clearly show that during the period of measured case temperatures were very stable with minor fluctuations which do not show any big temperature variations.
 Thus, conclusions can be made that acquired deviation at 1.1m height was not an outlier but possibly the effect of persons thermal plume which increased the magnitude of temperature compared to the other points on the same pole.
-Also, since the standard deviations for all the measurements are very small it is a good indicator that the thermal equilibrium is achieved.
+Also, since the standard deviations for all the measurements are very small it is a good indicator that the thermocouples were calibrated correctly and are providing accurate measurements with barely any deviations.